Healthcare: Cardiovascular Medicine

 Content

-Often podiatrists are the first to notice signs of peripheral artery disease (PAD) in patients.
-Our podiatrists work closely with our vascular surgeons and radiologists to identify and treat patients with diseases of the foot, ankle and lower extremity using a "Toe and Flow" model.
+Podiatrists are often the first to identify signs of peripheral artery disease (PAD), a critical factor in limb preservation.
+In our program, podiatrists collaborate closely with vascular surgeons and radiologists to diagnose and treat conditions affecting the foot, ankle, and lower extremity.

 Heading